How Can I Serve

 In the short history of CRC, we have sent out numerous individuals to do a variety of projects both long and short term.
 Through our connections with Converge Worldwide Missions and numerous other agencies, we have a network of missions and relief opportunities that stretch around the globe.
 To learn more, check out our Missions page or see our Events Calendar.

 By financially supporting CRC, you are “joining a team” that is directly helping those in need around the world.
 As a matter of fact, we have recently averaged giving over 20% of our budget to support other charities and ministries, and we aim to increase the percentage that we give away every year.
-In the relatively short history of CRC, we have given away over $1.1 million to missions and charity, over $166,000 last year alone.
 For more about making a financial contribution, click here.

 If you have an interest in pioneering an unmet need, we’d love to talk to you.
 Please contact the church office.